tropicsquare/libtropic-linux/Linux_SPI/README.md

 ## 5. Build and Run Other Examples

 > [!WARNING]
 > Some examples cause irreversible changes to the chip.
-For more details, read the [libtropic examples readme](https://github.com/tropicsquare/libtropic/tree/master/examples).
+For more details, refer to the [Examples](https://tropicsquare.github.io/libtropic/latest/get_started/examples/) section in the libtropic documentation.

 For each built example, a binary is created in the build directory.
 For example, upon running the `lt_ex_hello_world` example as: